Increased revenue, Reduced costs and Peace of mind.

-If you can show very quickly that you are following up on your business with the right KPI's for your industry and market immediately builds trust.
+If you can show a potential acquirer that you are following up on your business with the right KPI's for your industry and market this immediately builds trust.
 It shows you know what you're doing and you have a reliable dataset to convince the potential buyer that you not only know where you are, but also where you're going.

 For example, if you want to steer your organization in a new direction, you want to be sure that the steps you take have the desired results.
 If you suspect your operations department to be too risk averse, which leads to less production than they should be able to accomplish, more fine grained insights in the different steps along their process can support their planning effort to come up with a tighter budget and a higher volume as a result.

 Yes, a good KPI dashboard is hard to build and not cheap, but do you really want to drive blind?